sagemath/trac_to_gh/Issue 5220.md

 # Issue 5220: Weird or non-appearance of default in input_box in interact

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5220

 Original creator: kcrisman